muhammadosama984/Rate-Limiter/README.md

 # Rate - Limiter

-Go in to each folder and run:
+Go in to each folder and run
 ```
 go run main.go
 ```